vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_unrestricted.md

 When you run this command, `vic-machine create` performs the following operations:

-- Because no other security options are specified, automatically generates a server certificate.
+- Automatically generates a server certificate of size 3072 bits, setting the CN  to `*.example.org`, and the organization to `My Organization`.
 - Saves the server certificate in the location that you specify in `--tls-cert-path`.
 - Does not generate a client certificate or CA.